ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 [^2]: I really like the imagery of the jeepney to symbolize diskarte because my dad used to own and drive one, and I learned how to read by reading handpainted jeepney signs.

+> The best way to innovate is similar to how we approached the jeepney: taking these innovations from the Global North and adapting them to our local contexts through ingenuity and resourcefulness.

 I argue that the **best way to innovate is similar to how we approached the jeepney**: taking these innovations from the Global North and adapting them to our local contexts through ingenuity and resourcefulness.
 Simply importing Silicon Valley approaches is not enough.
 I wrote about this at length in a recent [survey paper](https://arxiv.org/abs/2604.21637), but one approach I'm currently exploring is careful synthetic data generation to address the lack of training data.